ranshul/ranshul.github.io/_posts/2016-07-23-microservices.md

 2. OOP principles are mostly adhered to.
 There are some instances where it's just not worth it - results in breakdown of modularity.
 That decreases quality of code which reduces understandability.
 So, new modifications and bug fixes will make the code even less modular and you end up in a downward spiral.

 3. Extremely high startup and deployment time.

 4. If there is a memory leak or some bug in say, the Authentication component of Flipkart,
-	i.
-It affects the entire application - reliability lost ii.
-All the servers will be plagued by the same bug. iii.
-Fix is to redeploy - people won't be able to view the Products the page for a while.
+	1. It affects the entire application - reliability lost
+	2. All the servers will be plagued by the same bug.
+	3. Fix is to redeploy - people won't be able to view the Products the page for a while.

 5. In the context of SaaS and cloud, different components may be suited for different types of AWS instances.
 A monolith forces us to stick with one type of instance.

 6. You can't simply shift to a shiny new language or framework that's tailor-made for one of your components or a new feature.

 Effectively, a big business-critical monolith that's understood well by few to none is a flight risk.
 And it doesn't play well with agile development or the DevOps culture.
 Continuous deployment and hotfixes are next to impossible to achieve without downtime.